Flu Shots: To schedule a flu shot for your child, call us at 909-255-3236.

 The flu can cause severe breathing problems.
 A child with severe symptoms may need to stay in the hospital.
 The flu can lead to a lung infection called pneumonia.
 In some cases, the flu can lead to death.

-Children who have other health conditions that affect breathing, like asthma, are at greater risk for flu complications.
+Children who have other health conditions that affect breathing, such as asthma, are at greater risk for flu complications.
+Their asthma or other lung condition can also be triggered by the flu.

 How can I help prevent the flu in my child?

 The best way to prevent flu is to have the yearly flu vaccine.
-Each year, a new flu vaccine is available before the start of the flu season.
+Each year, a new flu vaccine is available before the flu season starts.
 Flu shots and nasal spray are available.
 Talk with your healthcare provider if you have questions about how vaccines work and how well they prevent flu.

 The flu vaccine is most often given as a shot into the muscle.
 For babies and young children, it's given as a shot in the thigh muscle.
 In older children, it's given as a shot in the upper arm muscle.
 It's also available as a nasal spray for healthy children over the age of 2, including teens who are not pregnant.
 Check with your child’s healthcare provider to see which is the best choice for your child.

-The first time a child between the ages of 6 months and 8 years gets a flu vaccine, he or she will need a second flu vaccine 1 month later.
+The first time a child between the ages of 6 months and 8 years gets a flu vaccine, they will need a second flu vaccine 1 month later.
 This is to build up protection against the flu.
-Get your child’s first dose as soon as the vaccine is available to allow the second dose to be given by the end of October.
+Get your child’s first dose as soon as the vaccine is available.
+This allows the second dose to be given by the end of October.
 This will give your child the best protection for the flu season.
 After the first flu season, your child will need only 1 dose.

 The vaccine is advised for all children 6 months and older.
 But for some children, it’s more critical for them to get a flu shot because they are more likely to have complications from the flu.
 The flu shot should be given to any child who has any of these: